animehunter123/backups_checker/README.md

 * **<font color="red">Design Principle Problem</font>**: Still a "best effort" to assume backup files match the hostname/ip... we dont have a standardized filenaming format for acronis or tar backups so you might get a false positive like this

+* convert the backend from python to nodejs for better performance

 * settings button to edit the json config file from the front end (for example use npm install @mui/x-data-grid for the data grid)

 * root is required for nmap, might need a better way, but for now: